DeclarativeHub/ReactiveKit/README.md

 ### Bindings

 Bindings are observations with perks.
-Most of the time you should be able to replace observation with a binding.
+Most of the time you should be able to replace an observation with a binding.
 Consider the following example.
 Say we have a signal of users

 ```swift
 let presentUserProfile: Signal<User, Never> = ...